1920 United States presidential election: Ethnic issues

 Irish Americans were powerful in the Democratic party, and groups such as Clan na Gael opposed going to war alongside their enemy Britain, especially after the violent suppression of the Easter Rising of 1916.
 Wilson won them over in 1917 by promising to ask Britain to give Ireland its independence.
-Wilson had won the presidential election of 1916 with strong support from German-Americans and Irish-Americans, largely because of his slogan "He kept us out of war" and the longstanding American policy of isolationism.
+Wilson had won the presidential election of 1916 with strong support from German Americans and Irish Americans, largely because of his slogan "He kept us out of war" and the longstanding American policy of isolationism.
 At the Paris Peace Conference in 1919, however, he reneged on his commitments to the Irish-American community, who vehemently denounced him.
 His dilemma was that Britain was his war ally.
-Events such as the anti-British Black Tom and Kingsland Explosions in 1916 on American soil (in part the result of wartime Irish and German co-ordination) and the Irish anti-conscription crisis of 1918 were all embarrassing to recall in 1920.
+Events such as the anti-British Black Tom and Kingsland explosions in 1916 on American soil (in part the result of wartime Irish and German co-ordination) and the Irish anti-conscription crisis of 1918 were all embarrassing to recall in 1920.

 Britain had already passed an Irish Home Rule Act in 1914, suspended for the war's duration.
 However the 1916 Easter Rising in Dublin had led to increased support for the more radical Sinn Féin who in 1919 formed the First Dáil, effectively declaring Ireland independent, sparking the Irish War of Independence.
-Britain was to pass the Government of Ireland Act in late 1920, by which Ireland would have 2 home-ruled states within the British empire.
+Britain would pass the Government of Ireland Act in late 1920, by which Ireland would have two home-ruled states within the British empire.
 This satisfied Wilson.
 The provisions of these were inadequate to the supporters of the Irish Republic, however, which claimed full sovereignty.
 This position was also supported by many Irish Americans.
 The American Committee for Relief in Ireland was set up in 1920 to assist victims of the Irish War of Independence of 1919–21.
-Some Irish-American Senators joined the "irreconcilables" who blocked the ratification of the Treaty of Versailles and United States membership in the League of Nations.
+Some Irish-American senators joined the "irreconcilables" who blocked the ratification of the Treaty of Versailles and United States membership in the League of Nations.